matiasfha/draft-articles/advanced-typescript.md

 type Trimmed<V extends string> = TrimStart<TrimEnd<V>>;

-const password = " this is the password with empty spaces at the end and begin "
+const password = "this is the password with empty spaces at the end and begin"

 function collectPassword<T extends string>(str: Trimmed<T>) {